siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Logical Sequence**

-Logical sequence identifies logical relationships using `and`, `or` and `not` on consecutively arriving events.
+Logical sequences identify logical relationships using `and`, `or` and `not` on consecutively arriving events.

 **Syntax**
+The syntax for a logical sequence is as follows:

 ```sql
 from (every)? (not)? <event reference>=<input stream>[<filter condition>]